jdc-cunningham/autobiography/README.md

 I eventually hope to get into some kind of robotic/hardware-software type job.
 That would be cool or I'll be financially independent and do it myself but still.
 There is a lot to do.

 I will also note I unfortunately was a jackass a few too many times in my life.
 Sorry about that.
 Also just lack of self-awareness/cringe moments.
 Really dumb decisions.

+### 2021

+I left my contracting job after it ended and worked as a "technical founder/CTO" for the next 6 months.
+Which means fancy title, low pay in my case.
+It was a great experience, as far as making something, pursuing it at great speed.
+Unfortunately our CEO died and I was also in a lot of debt...
+I was near/at $0 in terms of local debt eg. CC and I started wracking that up again... so yeah I had to get a job again.

+I was fortunate to find a great place.